Lexile Levels Explained: What They Mean for Your Child (2026)

 • GN: Graphic Novel.
 Comic books and graphic novels.

 • HL: High-Low.
-Designed for older children who might be behind their grade level and need reading materials that are easy to understand.
+This is for older children who might be behind their grade level and need reading materials that are easy to understand.

 • NC: Non-Conforming.
 Used for books that are appropriate for younger children with advanced reading skills.